Jandrade2k/flairs/README.md

-# flairs
+# Flairs
-Simple software for flairs
+Simple software for flairs.
-jdijsidjsidjisjdisjid